Harshit-09/LTTS-C-project/README.md

    Machine code to implement atm system for transaction

 ## Where
-   Can be used in atm mahine any where
+   Can be used in atm machine anywhere

 ## Who
-   People of all age groups can use it
+   People of all age groups can use it except below 15yrs

 ## How
 1.The option displays the menu